The flexible workforce

-One of the challenges suppliers and buyers alike are struggling with in this segment of enterprise software is precisely what to call software platforms used to manage what is essentially a new paradigm of workforce structure.
+One of the challenges suppliers and buyers alike are struggling with in this segment of enterprise software is precisely what to call flexible workforce software platforms used to manage what is essentially a new paradigm of workforce structure.
 These platforms don’t simply automate processes and workflows, they create a new form of market-place.
 Search for flexible workforce software and you’re unlikely to dscover very much.
 The talent industry fixated on Vendor Management Systems (VMS) some years ago, and that lable has stuck.

 Over the past year, the industry has struggled to keep up with its naming conventions for notable solutions.
 We’ve encountered a number of descriptions for software that falls into this subject-matter area.
 They include talent portals, vendor management systems, freelancing platforms, online marketplaces (for general overarching systems), and added to this are a variety of very pointy software-as-a-service functional apps that perform very specific tasks.

-This absence of a reliable ‘label’ to describe solutions that fall into this particular box of goodies makes it hard for sellers to find buyers.
+This absence of an accurate ‘label’ to describe flexible workforce software platforms and solutions makes it hard for sellers to find buyers.
 In the absence of anything else, for the rest of this article, let’s call this software ‘flexible workforce management portals.’